 Master of Arts (M.A.) in Anthropology

-In addition to the master’s degree requirements specified in the Graduate Catalog, the following departmental requirements apply to all M.A. in Anthropology degree candidates:
+In addition to the master’s degree requirements specified in the Graduate Catalog, the following program requirements apply to all M.A. in Anthropology degree candidates:

 - Each student must complete three core courses: ANTH 500E, the core course in their subfield, and a course determined in consultation with the chair of the M.A. in Anthropology committee.
 It is preferred that these courses be completed during the first year; no more than one core course can be deferred into the second year, and ANTH 500E must be completed during the first Fall semester in the program.
 At the end of the student’s first year of study, the faculty will evaluate each student’s performance in the completed core courses along with the rest of the student’s record and arrive at a decision on the student’s continuation in the program.
 This decision will take into account the overall evidence of the student’s abilities, potentials, and interests.